AntonioCarta/hpc2019_experiments/README.md

 create_image IMAGE_NAME IMAGE_FOLDER
 ```

-For some unknown reasons, Charliecloud ignores the ENV directives defined in your Dockerfile.
+For some (unknown) reasons, Charliecloud ignores the ENV directives defined in your Dockerfile.
 If you want to define additional environment variables for your container you can create an environment file that defines your custom variables.
 This file must be passed as an argument when running the container, as we will see below.
 In my case, I added to the `PYTHONPATH` the folder where my python library resides in a separate `config.env` file:
 ```
     PYTHONPATH=.:/home/carta:/home/carta/cannon
 ```

-Now we can easily run our python script with the command
+You probably don't need to do this.
+Now we can easily run our python script inside the container with the command
 ```
     ch-run --set-env=config.env
         --cd=/home/carta/hpc2019_experiments antonio.lmn